data-mermaid/backup/README.md

 Repository for backup images, scripts, and actions

 ## rclone
-Simple rclone docker image for accessing cloud storage providers using a `RCLONE_CONF` environment variables that defines all rclone remotes, appropriate for CI/CD cloud backup operations.
+Simple rclone docker image for accessing cloud storage providers using a `RCLONE_CONF` environment variable that defines all rclone remotes, appropriate for CI/CD cloud backup operations.
 Based on https://github.com/wei/rclone.

 To use, first develop an `rclone.conf` with all desired remotes defined.
 This repository can be used locally for this